Group or Private Kids Swimming Lessons in Singapore

 SwimSafer Stage Gold

-This is the most advanced stage in our syllabus.
+This is the most advanced stage in our kids swimming lessons syllabus in Singapore.
 In this programme, students will be drilled and trained to swim at least 400 metres with excellent form and stroke technique.
 Students will also learn standing dives, tow rescue and effective water threading.

 Demonstrate a standing dive